|

 cars and freight cars of all kinds.
 It is track, grade crossings, signal

 systems, and loading docks.
-But nothing would work without the people involved
+But

-to make it all happen.
-In January
+people involved to make it all happen.
+In

-DiCarlo.
+Alex DiCarlo.
 For me such stories and accounts are truly PRICELESS.
 Here are some of the stories.
-More will be added as they are
+More

 |

-is at the far right facing the photographer.
+Alex is at the far right facing the photographer.

-a result of this exchange it was learned Alex passed in 1999.
+As a result of this exchange it was learned Alex passed in 1999.

-Everyone liked Al DiCarlo at the EH when he was gang foreman
+Everyone liked Al DiCarlo at the EH when he was gang

-is in the photo - extreme right)
+others.
+(Al is in the photo - extreme right)

 Also pictured in the SR promo photo is Tony Robino; He was the foreman who is reading the daily Safety